VertebrateResequencing/wr/.docs/nextflowstrict3/spec.md

 3. Given workflow with no `publish:` section, when parsed, then `Publish` is empty.

-### I2: Parse `onComplete:` and `onError:` in workflow blocks
+### I2: Parse and translate `onComplete:`/`onError:` in workflow blocks

-As a developer, I want `onComplete:` and `onError:` sections in workflow blocks parsed and stored, so that pipelines using lifecycle hooks inside workflow blocks do not error.
+As a developer, I want `onComplete:` and `onError:` sections in workflow blocks parsed, stored, and translated into wr jobs, so that lifecycle hooks execute at the right time.

 These are distinct from the top-level `workflow.onComplete {}` handlers (already handled).
 Inside a named workflow block: